Sofrank/Mr-Valentine-Cloud-Assignment/Mr. Valentine's Assignment/PROJECT.md

 > Below are details of the Linux commands for my school project as instructed by Mr. Valentine:
 # 1. I changed to the tests directory using absolute path.
 ![Absolutepath](Absolutepath.jpg)
-# 2. I created a user and forced said user to change his/her password upon login.
+# 2. I created a user and forced said user to change his password upon login.
 ![Changepassword](Changepassword.jpg)
 # 3. I made use of the echo command to create File A in the misc directory, and it has the text ‘Hello A’ as its content.
 ![FileA](FileA.jpg)